ChrisMagnuson/KanbanizePowerShell/README.md

 If you find a bug please submit it via the integrated tracker.

-Todo:
+##Todo:
-Finish pester tests
+* Finish pester tests
-Write help for functions with examples
+* Write help for functions with examples
+* Document setup steps for creating a test board with the right custom fileds, templates, user, etc